 Proving Liability is Difficult On Your Own

-Florida is a “no fault” insurance state.
+Florida is a “no-fault” insurance state.
 That is, every operator is required to carry minimum Personal Injury Protection (PIP).
 If they are in an accident, regardless of who is at fault, their own insurance covers medical care and other losses.

 There are instances, however, when you can sue the other driver.
 For example, if you suffered a “permanent injury” or if your injury is severe and your medical costs exceed the PIP minimum, you may be able to take legal action.
 Proving fault, though, is challenging, particularly if there is more than one other party involved.
 A lawyer can help you gather the necessary evidence, secure expert testimony, and build a compelling case for compensation.

-They Guide You Through the Complex Legal World
+The Guide You Through the Complex Legal World

 The legal landscape is full of twists and turns.
-When you file a lawsuit for personal injury due to a car accident, there are strict rules you must follow (e.g., statute of limitation).
+When you file a lawsuit for personal injury due to a car accident, there are strict rules you must follow (e.g., the statute of limitation).
 If you do not, you can forgo your chance for compensation.
-Your lawyer will ensure your case meets each criteria and can proceed.
+Your lawyer will ensure your case meets each criterion and can proceed.
 This helps drive you towards an optimal outcome.

 If you have questions about your own car accident and which steps you should take next, don’t hesitate to contact the LaBovick Law Group.
 We are here to fight for your rights.